scalableminds/webknossos/readme.md

 - install nodejs + coffee + less and make sure PATH is set to find them

 ## Play setup:
 You do not need to install / build play on your own computer any more.
 Play is getting shipped as a dependency via sbt.
+Just run `sbt run`

 ## Mongodb
 - install Mongodb (get the production release from mongodb.org).
 Unpack: